GenomicsAotearoa/hts_workshop_mpi/docs/level2/43_annotation_augustus.md

 ## Predicting protein coding regions

-The sequence(s) we have to work with today are from the brown marmorated stink bug (*Halyomorpha halys*) and if we use the prompt from the exercise above to view the available species models you will see that there is no good model for this organism, or even a closely related species from the *Pentatomidae*.
+The sequence(s) we have to work with today are from the brown marmorated stink bug (*Halyomorpha halys*).
+Run `AUGUSTUS` with the prompt below to see what species models are available for prediction.

-We will use two different models for an initial round of prediction on the *Halyomorpha halys* sequences - one insect and one bacterial species.
-To begin, run `AUGUSTUS` with the following prompt to view the list of available prediction models.

 !!! terminal "code"